 Callbacks

 At this stage, applicants meet with one member of recruitment or DE&I, two partners or counsel and two associates.
-The interview is based on behavioral questions targeting certain competencies; partners may ask questions related to motivation and resilience, whilst associates may ask about the value of diversity, equity, and inclusion.
+The panel interview includes the use of behavioral questions targeting specific competencies; partners may ask questions related to motivation and resilience, whilst associates may ask about the value of diversity, equity, and inclusion.

 Summer program

-Along with skills training, associates in each practice group host “Hour in the Life” sessions where summers can learn more about the day-to-day lives of associates and the work they do.
-The class is brought together for orientation in Boston, and a midsummer retreat in New York to help build their cross-office and cross-practice networks within the firm.
+Along with skills training, practice group leaders host “Strategic Pillar Overview” sessions, where summer associates learn how the firm serves clients in key practices areas and industries; and associates host “Ask Me Anything” sessions, focused on preparing summer associates as they transition from law student to lawyer.
+The class is brought together for orientation in New York, and a midsummer retreat in Boston, to help build their cross-office and cross-practice networks within the firm.

 Several summer associates return as junior associates.
 The firm describes successful summers as those who are self-motivated, proactive, communicative and client-service oriented.
 Summers are encouraged to meet as many people as possible, whether through an assignment, coffee break or a social event: “Not only is this a great way to build their network, but they will be able to make a more informed decision on their practice preferences and career trajectory.”